 - What happened after the Western Spruce Budworm infestation?

-- How do the graphs and the visualizations show the same information?
+- Explain the benefit of using the graphs and the visualizations to show the same information.

 Teachers who are interested in receiving the answer key, please contact MND from your school email address at email@example.com.